 I’m so excited to be joining the Blogger’s Best Christmas Home Tour hosted by Kelly at The Tattered Pew.
 You are going to see so much Holiday Inspiration today.

-I love mixing vintage, antique, thrifted, trash to treasure and new items to create a style that is unique to The Ponds Farmhouse.
+I love mixing vintage, antique, thrifted, trash to treasure, and new items to create a unique style for The Ponds Farmhouse.
 This years Christmas Decor is no exception.

 If you are joining me from Robyn at Robyn’s French Nest, I’m so glad you stopped by.
 I love how Robyn uses so many vintage finds in her beautiful Christmas Decor.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See the full disclosure details here.)